-The skin on a dog's pads may seem rough and tough compared to the skin on the rest of his body, and it is to a degree.
-The epidermis is thick and highly keratinized.
+The skin on a dog's pads is rough and tough compared to the rest of his skin.
+Pad epidermis is thick and highly keratinized.
 The underlying dermis contains sweat glands and a layer of fat that cushions the foot.
-Paw pads are tough, but they are not indestructible.
+Paw pads are tough but can be easily damaged.

-A dog that starts limping, refusing to walk or licking and chewing at their feet is telling you their foot pads are burning.
-Take a look.
-The pads may appear darker in color than usual or they may even be raw, red or blistered.
-These changes require immediate veterinary attention.
+There are tell-tale signs that the walk way is so hot it is injuring your dog's feet.
+A dog that starts limping, refusing to walk or licking and chewing at his feet is telling you that his foot pads are burning.
+Instantly stop and take a look.
+The pads may appear darker in color than usual.
+They may be raw, red, or blistered or part of the pad may be missing.